thygesteffensen/thygesteffensen.github.io/_posts/2025-11-27-EasuAuth-easy-set-up.md

 # Configure Easy Auth

-1. Go back to the Container App.
+1. Go back to the 'Container App'.
 2. Go to 'Security > Authentication'.
 3. Add 'Add identity provider' and select 'Microsoft' as the 'Identity provider'.
-   1. Select'Pick an existing app registration in this directory' and select expiry.
+   1. Select 'Pick an existing app registration in this directory' and select expiry.
    2. Enable 'Allow requests from any application (Not recommended)'.
-This is okay, because we enable 'Assignment required?' in the 'Enterprise Application'.
+This is okay, because we enabled 'Assignment required?' in the 'Enterprise Application'.
       ![Container App Authentication set-up](/assets/images/2025-11-27-container-app-auth-set-up.png)
-   4. Save and edit to set audience which is the 'Application ID' under ''Mange > Expose an API' from above (Yes... according to this should be default, but it need to be explicit...).
+   4. Save and edit to set audience which is the 'Application ID' under 'Mange > Expose an API' from above (Yes... according the documentation this should be a default, but it need to be explicit...).
       ![Container App Authentication](/assets/images/2025-11-27-container-app-authentication.png)
    5. Press 'Add' and wait - now neither a User or Application can access the Container App.

-Now we get and
+Now we get this output from running the previous console app:
 ```bash
 $ dotnet run
 Unauthorized
 ```
+That's good - we also get a log-in screen when accessing the web-page.

 # Give access to Users